slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'It’s a common belief that your first reaction is the most honest, but I disagree.
 Your first reaction is usually outdated.
 Either it’s an answer you came up with long ago and now use instead of thinking, or it’s triggering a knee-jerk emotional response to something that happened long ago.' -- Derek Sivers*
 > *'We have two kinds of forecasters: The ones who don’t know and the ones who don’t know they don’t know.'*
 > *'Se não houvesse decisoes eramos todos bons/iguais.' -- António Simões*
-> *'You don't win by predicting the future; you win by getting the odds right.' -- Will Bonner

 - Occam’s razor states that the simplest solution is usually correct.
 - Think of mental models as minimum viable products.
 Sure, all of them can be improved.
 But the only way that can happen is if we try them out, educate ourselves and collectively refine them.
 Your kitchen knives are not as sharp as they could be.
 Does that matter as long as they still cut vegetables?
 Your bed is not as comfortable as it could be.
 Does that matter if you can still get a good night’s sleep in it?
 Your internet is not as fast as it could be.
 Does that matter as long as you can load this article?
 Arguably not.
 A tool which maybe could be a bit sharper or easier to use, but still does the job.